 One of the activities by which nonprofit organizations raise funds is grant writing, which involves creating a written request to receive grant funding from a philanthropic organization.
-The benefits of learning grant writing skills include increasing or adding to your competencies as an employee, help you make a start at becoming a freelance grant writer or donating your grant writing skills to nonprofit organizations, religious entities and educational institutions to help a cause of your choice secure funding for its programs.
+The benefits of learning a grant writing skill is to increase or add to your competencies as an employee or volunteer for nonprofit organizations, religious entities and educational institutions to help a cause of your choice secure funding for its programs.

-Our one-day Grant Writing workshop meets from 9-4 and is designed to provide you with core competencies in research and planning, persuasive writing, organization and the all-important follow up.
+Our one-day Grant Writing workshops meet from 9-4 and are designed to provide you with core competencies in research and planning, persuasive writing, organization and the all-important follow up.
 Workshops are held at the URI Feinstein Providence Campus, 80 Washington St, Room 329.
 Free parking at the RI Convention Center.

 Grant Writing II: Writing the Grant